 Redirect output using

-Avoid running commands as root unless necessary
+>and>> - Avoid running commands as root unnecessarily

-Test scripts in staging environments before production use
+- Test scripts in staging before production

 Frequently Asked Questions